 “Age” is the second most common “Who?” focus.
 In this regard, Martinez-Jimenez & Salinas-Perez (2019) and Arranz-Lopez et al. (2019) investigate travel distances/times to various opportunities, demonstrating how age is associated with differences in opportunity access.
 School-aged children and older populations are a common focus.
 For children, analysis of wellbeing (Laszkiewicz & Sikorska, 2020), safety and access to schools (Corazza et al., 2020; Sharma & Patil, 2022), and promoting active travel (Mackie, 2009; Mehdizadeh et al., 2017) are common-place.
 Papers that focus on older adults similarly investigate transport-related wellbeing (Y. Chen et al., 2020), access to age-specific destinations (Cheng et al., 2019), and options to reduce unmet travel needs (Nordbakke & Schwanen, 2015).

 Many papers focus on intersecting characteristics.
 As an exception, we classify some studies as focusing on “(Dis)abilities” or “All Populations”.
 Studies with a “(Dis)abilities” focus assess travel capabilities, namely through physical accessibility and universal design guidelines (Chiscano, 2021; Orellana et al., 2020; J. Park et al., 2017).
 “All Populations” papers make no distinction in population.
-This is done, for instance in Kita et al. (2020), who investigates disparities in accessibility to food-stores and self-reported capability/frequency of going outdoors.
+This is done, for instance, by Kita et al. (2020), who investigates disparities in accessibility to food stores and self-reported capability/frequency of going outdoors.
 Often, the implicit or explicit motivation of these papers is access (to necessities and desired destinations) for all.

 A large proportion of papers apply composite vulnerability indices that combine several individual traits like low income, unemployment, and/or immigrant status.
 These indices are generated from government sources or author-informed census data creation methods.
 As an example, the Neighbourhood Equity Index is a measure of vulnerability created by the City of Toronto and used in Awuor & Melles (2019) to examine disparities in premature death.
 Other works use national census indicators such as the social and housing deprivation index (Pucci et al., 2019) or explore transport disadvantage, equity in policy implementation, or transport-related mortality burden by means of census measures (e.g., household poverty) and transport-related accessibility indicators (Aldred et al., 2021; Iungman et al., 2021; Scheurer et al., 2017; Sun & Thakuriah, 2021).
 Similarly, Environmental Justice (EJ) indicators have been used in the U.S. literature to identify neighbourhoods that have a higher than average proportion of low-income and non-white populations and evaluate the equity impacts of transportation projects (K. Park et al., 2021; Reddy et al., 2010; Rowangould et al., 2016).

 Multi-dimensional considerations are so prevalent in the reviewed literature that “Gender”, “Race/ethnicity”, “Education”, or “Employment” are infrequently studied in isolation.
-Only a few papers focus exclusively on gendered differences in active transportation Xie & Spinney (2018), race/ethnicity’s relationship to green space proximity (Silva et al., 2018), and culturally-appropriate opportunities (Wang & Roisman, 2011).
+Only a few papers focus exclusively on gendered differences in active transportation (Xie & Spinney, 2018), race/ethnicity’s relationship to green space proximity (Silva et al., 2018), and culturally-appropriate opportunities (Wang & Roisman, 2011).
 Papers that focus solely on “Employment” status or “Education” level are completely absent in the corpus.
 Furthermore, “Other” population groups are also frequently considered: this is a catch-all category that includes populations less commonly targeted by research e.g., veterans and access to specific-healthcare needs (Mooney et al., 2000), pregnant people and access to maternity services (Vadrevu & Kanjilal, 2016), and youth who live in foster care (Batsche & Reader, 2012).
 Overall, the diversity of population groups considered in the corpus demonstrates the variety of transportation-equity concerns addressed.

 Modes (mobility tools)